FailAcademy/learning/adp-london/README.md

 - `master` for development. **All pull requests should be to submitted against `master`.**
 - `production` for the Heroku-hosted site. **This branch is for deployment purposes only.**
-- compile resources from lessons by running `node _scripts/addResources.js`

 ## Contributing